 This policy applies to all company employees, temporary staff, agents and contractors worldwide, as well as all third parties acting on our behalf.
 Those who violate this policy will face disciplinary action up to and including dismissal.
 The Company Secretary will ensure the Annual Report states our policy of not making political contributions.
-Any inadvertent contributions will be reported in the Annual Report, which will also contain an explanation of any contributions by National Grid's employee political action committees.
+Any inadvertent contributions will be reported in the Annual Report.